ggolczer/getting-and-cleaning-data-project/CodeBook.md

 # Data

-The tidy_data.csv data file is a csv file, containing comma-separated values.
+The tidy.txt data file is a txt file, containing comma-separated values.

 The first row contains the names of the variables, which are described in the Variables section, and the following rows contain the values of these variables.